Skip to content

 USER --HTTP Request--> SLB

-SLB --HTTP Forwarding--> MAIN_NODE_SERVER
+SLB --HTTP Forward--> MAIN_NODE_SERVER

 SLB -.-> BACKUP_NODE_SERVER

-subgraph "Backup Node - Off"
+subgraph "Backup Node - Shutdown"

 direction TB